shervinea/cheatsheet-translation/it/cs-229-probability.md

 **34. Main distributions ― Here are the main distributions to have in mind:**

-&#10230; Distribuzioni principali ― Sono presentati le distribuzioni principali da tenere a mente:
+&#10230; Distribuzioni principali ― Di seguito le distribuzioni principali da tenere a mente:

 <br>